 For informational and commercial investigation intent:

-When answering a "what is" question, put the answer in the content directly after the
+- When answering a "what is" question, put the answer in the content directly after the <h1> tag.

 For transactional intent, your page should be optimized completely around the conversion:

-<h1>tag.
-If it’s a product, use the product and model names here and in the title to avoid duplicate content issues.
+- Use commercial-centric words in the page 's <h1> tag.
+If it 's a product, use the product and model names here and in the title to avoid duplicate content issues.

 Finally, use analytics to track the performance of your intent optimizations.
 Use metrics that measure how much people are engaging with your pages: